snabbco/snabb/src/lib/ipsec/README.md

 Returns a new encryption/decryption context respectively. *Config* must a be a table with the following keys:

+* `spi` - “Security Parameter Index” as specified in RFC 4303.
 * `mode` - Encryption mode (string).
 The only accepted value is the string `"aes-128-gcm"`.
 * `keymat` - Hex string containing 16 bytes of key material as specified